kolayne/kolayne/README.md

 # Hi 👋, I'm Nikolay Nechaev
 ### A high school student learning IT (programming, cybersecurity, etc) from Russia

-I want to remind you, that if you're investigating my work, you should not only look throw my public repos, but also throw repos in my public organizations: almost everything I work on with other people is stored in organizations.
+I want to remind you, that if you're exploring my work, you should not only look through my public repos, but also through repos in my public organizations: almost everything I work on with other people is stored in organizations.
 Probably, my most cool projects are there

 ## About me
 I'm studying in the <a href="https://vk.com/silaedr" target="blank">Silaeder classes</a> of the <a href="https://schuv.mskobr.ru" target="blank">Moscow South-Eastern School named after V.I.
 Chuikov</a> (11th grade)